Shinagawa-monkey/Shinagawa-monkey/README.md

       <li>✉️ Email: <a href="mailto:elenashatalova.it@gmail.com">elenashatalova.it@gmail.com</a></li>
       <li>🚀 Current Project: <a href="https://khnm5-qiaaa-aaaap-aam6a-cai.ic0.app/">DeFi DApp DBANK on ICP using Motoko</a></li>
       <li>🧠 Learning: Python; Data Structures and Algorithms</li>
-      <li>🤝 Open to collaborating on projects that will help expand my skill set and contribute to my growth as a developer.</li>
+      <li>🤝 Open to collaborating on projects that will help expand my skill set.</li>
     </ul>

 ### Skills